This is a named option within the Engineering Mechanics MS.

 Letters of Recommendation Required 3

-Degree: For admission to graduate study in Engineering Mechanics, an applicant must have a bachelor's degree in engineering, mathematics, or physical science, and an undergraduate record that indicates an ability to successfully pursue graduate study.
-International applicants must have a degree comparable to a regionally accredited U.S. bachelor’s degree.
+For admission to graduate study in Engineering Mechanics, an applicant must have a bachelor's degree in engineering, mathematics, or physical science, and an undergraduate record that indicates an ability to successfully pursue graduate study.
+International applicants must have a degree comparable to a regionally accredited US bachelor’s degree.

 It is highly recommended that students take courses that cover the same material as these UW-Madison courses before entering the program:

-Descriptions of course content can be accessed through The Guide.
-Students may enter without having taken these courses.
-However, in such cases the students must inform their advisors, who will help them plan courses of study that will provide adequate background for our department's graduate curriculum.
-Provisions for admission on probation, or as an applicant for more than one master's degree (e.g., simultaneous MS degrees in two departments) are given in the Graduate School website
+Descriptions of course content can be accessed through Guide.
+Applicants may be admitted without having taken these courses.
+However, in such cases the applicants must inform their advisors, who will help them plan courses of study that will provide adequate background for our department's graduate curriculum.

 All applicants must satisfy requirements that are set forth by the Graduate School

-GPA: The Graduate School requires a minimum undergraduate grade point average of 3.0 on a 4.0 basis on the equivalent of the last 60 semester hours from the most recent bachelor's degree.
-In special cases, students with grade point averages lower than 3.0 who meet all the general requirements of the Graduate School may be considered for admission on probation.
+The Graduate School requires a minimum undergraduate grade point average of 3.0 on a 4.0 scale on the equivalent of the last 60 semester hours from the most recent bachelor's degree or a master's degree with a minimum cumulative GPA of 3.0 on a 4.0 scale.

 Each application must include the following: